 The shift from amenity to necessity

-But this year, convenience isn’t the only priority in multifamily housing.
+But in 2020, convenience wasn’t the only priority for multifamily residents.

 If 2020 has taught us anything, it’s that we must evolve to meet new challenges.
 Though convenience will always remain on renters’ wishlists, safety is now a top priority when choosing where to live.
 Real estate professionals who fail to invest in safety-focused property technology (proptech) for existing buildings or new projects risk falling behind competitors and losing residents.

-Fortunately, proptech is uniquely positioned to meet the demands of these changing times, where social distancing and contactless living aren’t just desired — they’re imperative.
-Proptech offers the best way to ensure safe building access for residents, property staff, service providers, and couriers alike.
+Fortunately, proptech is uniquely positioned to meet these changing demands.
+Proptech offers the best way to ensure safe yet convenient building access for residents, property staff, service providers, and couriers alike.

 How to implement safety-focused proptech in your building